Quantum limit cycles and synchronization from a measurement perspective: Quantum van der Pol oscillator

 (and analogously for oscillator $B$), i.e., the Fourier transforms of the two-time correlations $\expval*{a^\dag(t+\tau) a(t)}$ and $\expval*{b^\dag(t+\tau) b(t)}$.
 The spectra of the two coupled quantum vdP oscillators are shown by the lines in \cref{fig:2qvdp_measured_frequency}.
 We find a behavior similar to that of classical vdP oscillators; compare to \cref{fig:classical_frequency_entrainment}(b): Each spectrum features a peak whose width stems from the phase diffusion and whose position represents the typical frequency.
 The frequency difference is $\delta$ in the absence of a coupling and approaches zero when increasing the coupling.

 In summary, we have shown that the synchronization behavior of two coupled quantum vdP oscillators is qualitatively the same as that of two classical oscillators in the presence of fluctuations.
-The quantum character can, however, result in a qualitatively different behavior, for example when the coupled oscillators are anharmonic~\citep{lorchQuantumSynchronizationBlockade2017}.
-Further quantum effects in synchronization have been shown for a single oscillator subject to an external drive.
-They include multiple Arnold tongues due to the quantized level structure~\citep{lorchGenuineQuantumSignatures2016} and a boost of synchronization via dissipation~\citep{Mok_2020}.